DSR-RHIT/me447-visualizing-data/README.md

 -   Check the [Calendar](cm/admin-02_calendar.pdf) for this week's assigned readings and the [Required reading list](cm/read-02_reading-list.md) for how to access them.
 -   Prepare for the reading discussion.
 The article will probably require more than one reading.
 Plan accordingly.
--   [Written response form](cm/read-01_reading-response-form.pdf).
-Print the form, thoughtfully answer the prompts, and bring to class on the due date.
+-   A written response form is included in your course handbook (or you can view it [here](cm/read-01_reading-response-form.pdf)).
+Use it to thoughtfully answer the prompts and bring to class on the due date.

 Tutorials